haiku/website/content/guides/virtualizing/xen.md

 If there's no NIC hardware in the VM, click the **`Add Hardware`**, then choose **`Network`**.

-After that, go to the **`NIC`** hardware on the VM, then choose the network source to be the virtual network we have created.
+After that, go to the **`NIC`** hardware on the VM, then choose the network source to be the virtual network.

 ![](/files/guides/virtualizing/xen/vm_settings_net.png)